 - 1 teaspoon vanilla

-- Preheat the oven to 400°.
-Line two baking sheets with parchment (I used these...see tip of the day below), Silpats or spray pans well with non-stick cooking spray, and set aside.
+- Preheat the oven to 400° for the small version or 350° for the larger ones baked in the muffin top pan.
+Line two baking sheets with parchment, Silpats or spray pans well with non-stick cooking spray and set aside.
 Whisk together the flour, cocoa powder, baking soda, and salt.
 Set aside.

 - Using a mixer, cream together the butter and granulated sugar.
 Add the egg and mix until combined.
 Add the red food coloring and the vanilla, and beat until well blended.
 Alternately add the buttermilk and the flour mixture, beginning with the buttermilk and ending with the flour.
 Mix until just combined.

-- Pipe 2½-inch-diameter cookies onto the prepared pans, placing them 2 inches apart.
+- Method one for smaller whoopie pies: Pipe 2 1/2-inch-diameter cookies onto the prepared pans, placing them 2 inches apart.
 If you don't own piping equipment, you can use a gallon Zip-loc bag with a corner cut off.
 Smooth the top of each cookie with a damp finger.
 Bake for approximately 6 minutes, or till they are puffy and centers appear baked.
 Cool for about a minute on the baking sheets, and then remove to a cooling rack.

-- To make the filling: Combine the confectioners' sugar, marshmallow creme, cream cheese, butter, and vanilla mix well.
+- To make the filling: Combine the powdered sugar, marshmallow creme, cream cheese, butter, and vanilla mix well.

-- To make the whoopie pies: spread about a tablespoon of the filling over half of the cookies, on the flat side.
+- To make the small whoopie pies: spread about a tablespoon of the filling over half of the cookies, on the flat side.
 Top with another cookie of approximately the same size.
+For the larger whoopie pies, use less than a quarter cup of filling per whoopie pie.